Advice for Beginners

 Life is a learning process.
 No matter how many years you have been studying and practicing Wicca, you must continue to do so in order to stay up-to-date and improve.

 Consider the following example.
 What if your doctor, after all those grueling years of medical school, decided to just stop studying and practicing medicine and then try to diagnose or treat you?
 Or even save your life?
 Would you feel this doctor is really a doctor?
 Or just an individual with prior medical knowledge?
-I personally would feel more comfortable with a doctor who not only continues to practice medicine after his education, but also continues to study to advance his knowledge and ensure that unsafe practices are no longer used.
+I personally would feel more comfortable with a doctor who not only continues to practice medicine after their education, but also continues to study to advance their knowledge and ensure that unsafe practices are no longer used.

 In Wicca, this concept is just as true.
 In order to maintain our relationships with the Goddess and God, we have to continue to do so.
 If we are to master Wiccan ritual and spell-casting, we must stay in practice.
 We can't expect to stop all usage of magick and personal power for years and then perform a highly-effective house blessing or healing for a sick friend out the blue.
 Not that it can't be done, but being out of practice will make the work sloppy and will be more draining on you.
 The idea is to raise your success rate, not drop it.